How do I hire an excellent person?

 It is critical that you choose an employment agency that employs qualified recruiters.
 It is not unusual for employment agencies to flood you with resumes they have on file in the hopes you will select one that they have sent you.
 In many instances, candidates referred have not been interviewed by the agency and in some cases, have not even been contacted.
 It is critical that the employment agency agrees to source candidates based on clearly outlined job specifications.
 Otherwise, you are going to pay a lot of money, often for a poorly qualified candidate.

 This is a good question.
 It really depends on the size of the candidate pool, how many meet the job qualifications on paper, and, of course, the time you have available for interviewing.
 In cases where it appears, on paper at least, that you have a large number of qualified candidates, you should be more selective in your resume screening process.
 You may then want to screen by where they live in relation to the company or level of education, technical training or number of years of qualified experience.
-As a general rule you should see no more than 8 qualified candidates for a given position.
+As a general rule you should see about 4-8 qualified candidates for a given position.

 People always underestimate the time it takes to hire qualified candidates.
 How many times have you heard – “We need someone tomorrow, or we need to hire someone right away?”
 Managers who insist on a quick solution to a staffing problem simply are not experienced or knowledgeable about the hiring process.
 Time to hire depends on many factors such as level of job, skill sets and competencies required, employment market, company attributes, pay levels, working conditions, etc. Let’s look at an example.
-You’ve posted a clerical position in a local newspaper.
+You’ve posted a clerical position on a job board.
 It will take two weeks to receive all the resumes and review them.
 Initial interviews can be completed in one day, second interviews in a half day and reference checks in one – two days.
 The Offer of Employment is prepared and presented and the offer is negotiated…two days…and then the new employee gives notice of two weeks or more.
 Get the picture?
 It doesn’t happen overnight.
-We can see from this example where it would take a minimum of five weeks, and that is assuming we have several qualified candidates from the job advertisement.
+We can see from this example where it would take a minimum of five weeks, and that is assuming we have several qualified candidates from the job posting.

 You will hear quite a few different viewpoints on this, but based on TwoGreySuits experience, the pay differential could be 5-15% in clerical jobs.
 Certainly there is a premium for being bilingual, as long as it is necessary to the effective performance of the position.